Sorry, I’m not inviting you to a “bring your own beverage” party. I’m warning you away from a get-rich scheme called “Be Your Own Banker.”

 A better way to “Be Your Own Banker”

 After spending hours researching “being your own banker,” my staff and I understand what BYOB really means.
 It stands for “Bring Your Own Bottle”—of pain reliever.
 You’ll need it for the headache of trying to understand that this is a slick advertising scheme.
-It makes no sense for anyone except those selling the life insurance policy.
+It makes no sense for anyone except those insurance agents selling the life insurance policy.

 Learn more about our Insurance Planning services.